Skip to main content

 To achieve certification

-LEED projects are third-party verified, which proves performance and helps guarantee that each LEED project saves energy, water and other resources.
+LEED certified projects are third-party verified, which ensures that every commitment has been fulfilled in the effort to protect occupant health and save energy, water and other resources.
 Third-party verification also affirms the integrity of green building commitments by guaranteeing that project teams are delivering on design plans and goals.

 To achieve certification, projects choose which credits within the system are right for their project.
 Teams first decide what is most important for their community and local environment and then apply strategies to earn points across several sustainability topics, including: